fullstackedorg/docs/guides/git.md

 ![git Button](images/git/button.png)

 Changes are calculated and displayed there with a text input for your commit message.
-When ready, whether commit and/or push to your remote (the push button commits beforehand).
+You can revert any unwanted changes and when ready, whether commit and/or push to your remote (the push button commits beforehand).

 ![git Committing](images/git/committing.png)